“The Word of God came to Abram in a vision. He said, ‘Do not be afraid, Abram; I am your shield. Your reward will be great.” Genesis 15:1.

 Peter understood on which ground Jesus stood, so much so that he, the apostles, and Paul on his own missionary journey, and for generations could speak to all nations, and to all people of the saving power of God in Jesus Christ.

-And echo, these words, “Do not be afraid, I am your shield, your reward will be great!”
+And echo, these words, “Do not be afraid, I am your shield; your reward will be great!”

-Father Paul’s homily was a beautifully crafted message for his family, friends and citizens like me watching on television from around the country.
+Father Paul’s homily was a beautifully crafted message for his family, friends, and citizens like me watching on television from around the country.
 As you may suspect, there is no more difficult task than to preside and preach at the death of a parent.

-This sermon stands as the kind of reflection about the gospel and how one person, one soul tried to live by its demands.
-The passage below, comes toward the end of the homily, and makes for a perfect reflection about this season of Lent.
+This sermon stands as the kind of reflection about the gospel and how one person, one soul, tried to live by its demands.
+The passage below comes toward the end of the homily and makes for a perfect reflection about this season of Lent.

 Overall the theme of the funeral homily was that “Jesus is the same, yesterday, today and forever.”
 Father Paul concludes:

 “Finally, we look to Jesus forever, into eternity.
 Even as we pray for Dad to enter swiftly into eternal glory, we should be mindful of ourselves.
-Every funeral reminds us of just how thin the veil is between this world and the next, between time and eternity, between opportunity for conversion and the moment of judgement.
+Every funeral reminds us of just how thin the veil is between this world and the next, between time and eternity, between the opportunity for conversion and the moment of judgment.